-For an example that uses an ApiProtectionFilter, see Set up the UMA example.
-For information about reserved routes, see Reserved routes.
+For an example that uses an ApiProtectionFilter, refer to Set up the UMA example.
+For information about reserved routes, refer to Reserved routes.

 "MetricsProtectionFilter"

 A filter to protect the monitoring endpoints.

 By default, the Prometheus Scrape Endpoint and Common REST Monitoring Endpoint are open and accessible; no special credentials or privileges are required to access the monitoring endpoints.